RedParrotBerkeley/presidential_debate_app/README.md

 ## Data Analysis and Visualizations
 * View data visualizations created from mock_response_data.csv by running voting_viz.ipynb
 * Categorize raw questions into broader topics using categorize.py.
 This takes in questions from uncategorizedQuestions.csv and puts them through ChatGPT to classify them into categories and outputs these in a new csv.
 You will need to create an api key and adjust the code for this to work for you.

+## Updates
+### Date of Update - 08/07/2024
+Added Files
+main.py : this file includes functions from rag_debate.py - Use rag_debate.py to run inside notebook. main.py requires server.

+Purpose: Contains the main FastAPI application.
+Key Features:
+Defines the FastAPI app instance.
+Implements utility functions for text processing.
+Includes the QueryRequest Pydantic model for request validation.
+Sets up a startup event to preprocess and vectorize data.
+Defines the /query endpoint to handle user queries and generate responses.
+Uses OpenAI's GPT-4 model to generate responses based on retrieved text chunks.

 ## License